joist-orm/joist-orm/docs/docs/goals/avoiding-n-plus-1s.md

 ## N+1-Safe GraphQL Resolvers

-This auto-batching will work for any `em.load` calls that happening synchronously within a tick of the event loop, which means they can either be laid out simply, like in our example `books.map` example, or happen across seemingly-disparate method calls.
+Joist's auto-batching works for any `em.load` calls (or lazy-load calls `author.books.load()`, etc.) that happen synchronously within a tick of the event loop.

+This means that auto-batching works for either "simple/obvious" cases like calling `book.reviews.load()` in `books.map(book => ...)` lambda, or **disparately across separate methods** that are still invoked (essentially) simultaneously, which is exactly what happens with GraphQL resolvers.

 For example, let's say a GraphQL client has issued a query like: